-On writing over the past three years, Julian said his process was inconsistent.
+On writing over the course of three years as an Upper School student, Julian said his process was inconsistent.

 “I sat down whenever I had an idea,” said Julian.
 “The first manuscript was a result of that — very choppy.
 Then, I would allocate time every day to write.
 I started setting goals and asking myself questions to get myself organized, and it became a daily ritual for me.”